-The thesis must be typed double-spaced with margins not less than 2.5cm (1").
+The thesis must be typed or printed double-spaced on one side only of A4 paper, with margins not less than 2.5cm (1").
 The gutter margin must be at least 3.5cm.
+The thesis must be securely bound in either hard or soft covers.
+Loose-leaf binding is not acceptable.
 It is recommended that you use 12-point type.
 Do not justify the text.
+Normally two copies of the thesis should be submitted, please check the exam regulations or with your course tutor.